 - URL Structure: Use short, descriptive, and SEO-friendly slugs for your WordPress post or page URL.

 - Responsive Images: WordPress handles this natively, but ensure your source images are cropped and compressed before uploading.
-Using a Content Delivery Network (CDN) can also dramatically speed up image loading across the globe.
+Using a Content Delivery Network (CDN) can also dramatically speed up image loading worldwide.

 Common InDesign to WordPress Problems and Solutions